The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

 What Can Give Me Complete Freedom?

-The only thing that can give you complete freedom is to awaken to what you truly are, which is this moment.
+The only thing that can give you complete freedom is to awaken to what you truly are, which is the thoughtless awareness of this instant.

-With this being said I’m going to continue listening to hip hop, I’m going to dance to it, have fun with it, I’m just not going to let it use me, by influencing my thought process now that I am aware of what truly matters.
+With this being said I’m going to continue listening to hip hop, I’m going to dance to it, have fun with it, and know that having fun is going to pass, but my fulfillment does not rely on it.